 In his spare time, along with coaching basketball, and is an avid gardener and golfer.

-Attorney Tanya L. Spony joined Smith-Weiss Shepard & Spony, PC in 2012.
+Attorney Tanya L. Spony joined Smith-Weiss Shepard Kanakis & Spony, P.C. in 2012.
 Tanya is a partner at the firm.
 Tanya is a graduate of the University of New Hampshire School of Law and she holds a Bachelor of Science degree from Rochester Institute of Technology.

 Tanya is licensed to practice law in New Hampshire and Massachusetts and before the United States District Court for New Hampshire and Massachusetts.